Welcome to the Fowell Lab

-We are actively seeking postdoctoral individuals interested in studying the mechanisms of CD4 effector function, with open positions in Immunology, Bioinformatics, Computational biology, or In vivo imaging.
-See our Nature Careers posting here.
+We are actively seeking postdocs interested in studying the mechanisms of CD4 effector function, with open positions in Immunology, Bioinformatics, Computational biology, or In vivo imaging.
+See our Academic Jobs Online posting here.

 Congratulations to Tiago Zilch, now PhD Candidate, for passing your A-exam!

 Noor Bala and Dr. Fowell both gave talks at Chemotactic Cytokines, a Gordon Research Conference (GRC) held in Les Diablerets, Switzerland.

 The lab flew out to Portland, Oregon for IMMUNOLOGY2022, the annual meeting organized by AAI.
 Noor Bala and Tiago Zilch both presented posters.
 Noor also gave a podium presentation on her research during the Lymphocyte Homeostasis and Regulation symposium.